harvard-lil/website-static/app/_posts/2014-06-14-link-roundup-june-14-2014.md

 {% include roundup-item.html
   link="http://fivethirtyeight.com/features/how-to-tell-someones-age-when-all-you-know-is-her-name/"
-  title="How to Tell Someone’s Age When All You Know Is Her Name" screenshot="http://librarylab.law.harvard.edu/roundup/images/thumb-CCGsjdNR.png" text="I want this, but for publications.
+  title="How to Tell Someone's Age When All You Know Is Her Name" screenshot="http://librarylab.law.harvard.edu/roundup/images/thumb-CCGsjdNR.png" text="I want this, but for publications.
 Take CS, the average age of an Info Theory pub has to be 40 years.
 Big data, 3." by="Matt Phillips"